jinjilynn/chart-axis/README.md

 #### steps

-Param steps is an array type,  the inner elements can be valued from 1 to 10. it determines how to decrease in return the range
+Param steps is an array type,  the inner elements can be valued from 1 to 10. it determines how to decrease in the range returned

 ### getCoordByValue({ type = "reverse", minCoord, maxCoord, range })